AlvaroCavalcante/airflow-parse-bench/README.md

 This project is still in its early stages, and there are many improvements planned for the future.
 Some of the features we're considering include:

 - **Cloud DAG Parsing:** Automatically download and parse DAGs from cloud providers like AWS S3 or Google Cloud Storage.
+- **CI/CD Integration:** Adapt the tool to work with CI/CD pipelines.
 - **Parallel Parsing:** Speed up processing by parsing multiple DAGs simultaneously.
 - **Support .airflowignore:** Ignore files and directories specified in the ```.airflowignore``` file.